Medically reviewed by Drugs.com. Last updated on July 5, 2020.

 Initiate infusion at a rate of 1.2 mL/minute; rate may be increased, but not exceed 2.2 mL/minute based on patient tolerance.

 Store intact vials at 2°C to 8°C (36°F to 46°F); protect from light.
 Do not freeze.
 If not used immediately, the reconstituted solution may be stored at 2°C to 8°C (36°F to 46°F) for ≤24 hours (protect from light) or at 20°C to 25°C (68°F to 77°F) for ≤4 hours (without protection from light).
-The Canadian labeling suggests that the reconstituted solution may be stored at room temperature for up to 12 hours when protected from light.
 The solution diluted in NS for infusion may be stored at 2°C to 8°C (36°F to 46°F) for ≤24 hours; protect from light.
 In total, the reconstituted and diluted products can be stored for ≤24 hours.
 Do not freeze.

 There are no known significant interactions.

 Central nervous system: Headache (13% to 19%)

-Hypersensitivity: Hypersensitivity reaction (22% to 29%; antibody-positive patients: 35%; patients switching from imiglucerase: 6%)
+Hypersensitivity: Hypersensitivity reaction (≤29%; increased risk in antibody-positive patients; patients switching from imiglucerase: 6%)

 Neuromuscular & skeletal: Arthralgia (13%), limb pain (10%)